 Management believes that PPL is well positioned to continue building its presence in the Canadian pizza QSR segment with the Pizza Pizza and Pizza 73 brands.
-Consistent with its experience over the past decade, PPL's future growth is expected to come from a combination of same restaurant sales growth and new restaurant growth.
-In 2013, 12 traditional and 18 non-traditional Pizza Pizza locations were opened.
+Consistent with its experience over the past decade, PPL's future growth is expected to come from a combination of same store sales growth and new restaurant growth.
+In 2014, thirteen traditional and ten non-traditional Pizza Pizza locations were opened.

 Management also believes that there are opportunities for continued growth in existing markets, and intends to continue developing new restaurants in other provinces as part of a national expansion program.
-Over the past three years, PPL has opened new restaurants outside its major markets, including locations in Saskatchewan, Nova Scotia, Manitoba and Quebec.
+Over the past five years, PPL has opened new restaurants outside its major markets, including locations in Saskatchewan, Nova Scotia, Manitoba and Quebec.
 In addition, PPL's commissaries, which manufacture and/or distribute almost all products used by the Franchisees and Owner/Operators, have the capacity to support Additional System Sales without substantial capital investment.
-Management also believes that Pizza Pizza's and Pizza 73's brand recognition, combined with the strength of the operational system, will provide additional opportunities for growth in new markets across Canada.
+Management also believes that Pizza Pizza's brand recognition, combined with the strength of the operational system, will provide additional opportunities for growth in new markets across Canada.

 In Western Canada, Pizza 73 Restaurants are concentrated in the larger urban markets in Alberta, particularly Edmonton and Calgary.
-From 2007 to 2010, 24 Pizza 73 Restaurants opened.
-Adding restaurants in the Alberta market has been part of PPL's strategy to relieve capacity constraints at the restaurant level and provide improved customer service, while growing and protecting the Pizza 73 brand.
-In 2013, one traditional and three non-traditional Pizza 73 locations opened in Alberta.
+From 2007 to 2014, 26 Pizza 73 Restaurants opened.
+In 2014, one traditional and eight non-traditional Pizza 73 locations opened in Alberta.